ggpwnkthx/docker-trinitycore/README.md

         Interface
         {other files}
 ```
-For BfA, the folder structure should look like:
+For Shadowlands, the folder structure should look like:
 ```
 clients
     9.0.2